niaid/covid19-time-resolved/README.md

 ### Terms of Use

 By using this software, you agree this software is to be used for research purposes only.
-Any presentation of data analysis using dsb will acknowledge the software according to the guidelines below.
+Any presentation of data analysis using the software will acknowledge the software according to the guidelines below.

 Primary author(s): Can Liu, Andrew J. Martins, William W. Lau, Nicholas Rachmaninoff